ankitbko/SkypeForBusinessBot/README.md

 A bot to automatically respond to Skype For Business IM.
 Blog post - https://ankitbko.github.io/2017/01/BusyBot-Sykpe-For-Business-Bot/

+### Description
+Tired of getting IM during work, I created a bot to automatically respond to the incoming message that I am busy and set my Skype status to "Busy".
+This project was purely for fun.

 ### Features

 So what does the bot do as of now?
 It accepts the incoming IM and -